nicojoystick/sparkflow-screenshift-boilerplate/build-guide-for-dummies.md

 ###You layout everything in the platform.

 Yep, every single design assets needs to be assembled using their platform.
 We don't get to control the HTML markup when using this format.
-At first it's a bit "weird" but once you get the hang of it, it's pretty ok ;)
+At first it's a bit "weird" but once you get the hang of it, it's pretty ok :smile:

 ##Step 1: Upload Design Assets
 What I mostly do is I first extract all of the design elements in the creative's PSD mockup.
 Once that's done, I just quickly grab all of the extracted files and drag it inside SF's studio window.